VVill-ga/vvill.dev/content/projects/website.md

 a "Read More" button when showing off the post (This is used in my about section posts).

 ## Future Plans

+This website will always be a work in progress, from content updates to easter eggs or even complete redesigns, I see myself making many modifications in the future.
+A lot of my plans include self-hosting popular communication software like [Jitsi](https://jitsi.org) and [Matrix](https://matrix.org) for personal use.
+I do have some ideas specifically relevant to the website though.

 ### Search/Filter Posts